patrickpiedad/patrickpiedad/README.md

 ## Hobbies
 :climbing: All types of climbing with preference towards outdoor single / multi pitch sport and trad

-:hiking_boot: Exploring the outdoors with family and friends
+:hiking_boot: Exploring nature with family and friends

 :guitar: Keeping my neighbors entertained with the best songs